Gain an understanding of the major figures, events, and periods of British History.

 After Cromwell’s death, General Monck invited Charles II, the son of the beheaded Charles I, to reestablish the monarchy.
 Although this was originally greeted with popularity, upon his death, Charles II gave the Crown to his Catholic brother James II and the prominent Protestants decided to oust him.
 As a result, the ‘Glorious Revolution’ saw William and Mary of Orange take power, while also agreeing to sign a Bill of Rights limiting their own power.

-When Anne Stuart died without an heir, distant cousins, the Hanover from Germany, were brought in to rule.
-Each of the 4 would be named George, causing the era to be branded as ‘Georgian’.
-Although Britain lost America during the reign of ‘mad’ King George III, they saw a victory in the ‘7 years war’ of 1756 – 1763, expelling France from North America.
+When Anne Stuart died without an heir, distant cousins, the Hanovers from Germany were brought in to rule.
+Each of the four Hanoverian rulers would be named George, causing the era to be branded as ‘Georgian’.
+Although Britain lost America during the reign of ‘mad’ King George III, they saw a victory in the Seven Years’ War of 1756 – 1763, expelling France from North America.
 This set them on a path of conflict with both Revolutionary and Napoleonic France, which lasted from 1793 until 1815, when the Duke of Wellington, aided by the Prussians, finally defeated Napoleon at Waterloo.

 The reign of Queen Victoria lasted more than 60 years and saw the British Empire reach the pinnacle of its power, covering more than 1/5th of the planet’s landmass.
 British soldiers fought to maintain and expand the empire nearly every year of Victoria’s reign, adding vast stretches of territory during the ‘Scramble for Africa’ and by adding India as the ‘Jewel’ in the Crown of the empire.
 Imperialism became a part of British identity as London became the world’s economic center.